minvws/nl-covid19-notification-app-backend/README.md

 ### Docker – to quickstart local app development

-To quickly start a local Standalone development environment for app testing purposes you can use of the docker-compose file:
+To quickly start a local Standalone development environment for app testing purposes you can use docker-compose:
 ```bash
 # Solution root
 cd docker
 docker-compose up --build
 ```
-**Please be aware of the 'quickstart development'-only semi-secrets in `docker/**/*`, the Docker configuration has no intentions to be used in publicly available testing, acceptation or production environments.**
+**Please be aware of the 'quickstart development'-only semi-secrets in `docker/**/*`, the Docker configuration has no intentions to be used in publicly available testing, acceptance or production environments.**

 ### ICC Portal (SPA Web Application)